 Reed Smith’s international arbitration practice spans the globe.
-With offices in the world’s leading arbitral centers, including London, Paris, New York, Singapore, Hong Kong, Dubai, Miami, and Houston, we are strongly positioned to represent clients in international business disputes.
+With offices in the world’s leading arbitral seats, including London, Paris, New York, Singapore, Hong Kong, Dubai, Miami, and Houston, we are strongly positioned to represent clients in international business disputes.

 Solutions driven and “excellent on every front” (Chambers Latin America), our team is recognized for its “great depth and strength of expertise and experience” (The Legal 500 UK).
 We are ranked in the elite GAR 30 2020, Global Arbitration Review’s list of the world’s top 30 leading international arbitration practices.